mdparvez6/Mini-Loan-App/readme.md

 ### 3. **Set Up Dependencies**

+- Before installing dependencies for the frontend and backend, we need to install root-level dependencies, including concurrently.
+- npm install concurrently
 - Open the `package.json` file in the root directory of the project and ensure the following scripts are included:

   ```json